tytydraco/yessleep/out/I_may_be_parasocial_but_I_swear_I_had_nothing_to_do_with_it.md

 ***RosieRuth68L: Ton?
 Ton it's not funny.
 Please stop.***

 I stared at the screen in disbelief.
 Was Ton really just murdered live on stream?
 I started to feel dizzy unable to process what I had just seen.
 I couldn't just sit there.
 I had to do something.
-I grabbed the biggest knife I could from my kitchen and threw on my coat.
+I grabbed a chef knife I could from my kitchen and threw on my coat.

 I had to help Ton.